 For about six months I’ve been using a Raspberry Pi 3 as my desktop computer at home.

-The French version is available on linuxembedded.fr : Crée un CD d’installation d’une debian spécialisée
+The French version was originally written for linuxembedded.fr : Crée un CD d’installation d’une debian spécialisée.

 The goal is to build a debian install CD suitable for the distribution of a complete system including the operating system and applications.

 Debian already has a tool for that purpose: simple-cdd.
 Simple-cdd is a set of scripts wrapping debian-cd which is the tool used to build official CDs.